THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 The author takes you step-by-step to find and recognize these planets as well as constellations and other celestial objects.
 It’s all given in lay persons’ terms.

-It covers each and every zodiac constellation, including the latest, Ophiuchus.
+It covers every zodiac constellation, including the latest, Ophiuchus.

 This female author’s coverage of astronomy for beginners is refreshing.